 Some people get arbitration and mediation confused, or think they mean the same thing.
 In reality they are very different processes and should be used in different circumstances.
-Our family mediation specialists in Perth will talk you through arbitration vs mediation – what’s the difference?
+As an accredited family mediator in Perth I’ll talk you through arbitration vs mediation – what’s the difference?

 What Is Mediation?

 Mediation is a form of family dispute resolution.
 It is completely voluntary and allows parties to come together to settle their disputes in a safe and calm environment.
 It involves an independent third party – a mediator – who helps the parties reach a mutual agreement.

 What Are The Benefits Of Mediation?